AMB230023/SHAP_ANALYSIS/README.md

 Project Structure – README
-This repository is organized into three main folders, each serving a specific purpose in the SHAP-based predictive maintenance analysis:
+This repository is organized into three main folders and a PDF File, each serving a specific purpose in the SHAP-based predictive maintenance analysis: results/

+Contains a compiled PDF report showing the overall results for both XGBoost and Random Forest.

+Summarizes key findings, including:

+1-trial vs 25-trial SHAP stability

+Cross-dataset feature importance comparisons

+Operational and business implications

+Serves as a single reference document for stakeholders and poster presentations.

 notebooks/
 Contains the initial modeling and SHAP analysis for each dataset.